alghaibb/kick-back/README.md

 - RSVP system with status tracking
 - Event comments and reactions
 - Photo sharing for each event
+- **Individual event invitations** - Invite people directly to events without requiring them to be in a group
+- **Leave event functionality** - Attendees can leave events they're no longer interested in
+- **Multiple invite support** - Invite multiple people at once using comma-separated emails
+- **Email + in-app notifications** for event invitations
+- **Accept/decline invitations** via notifications or email links

 ### 👥 Groups